daisyndungu/supply-chain-tracker-and-tracer-ui/README.md

-Supply Chain Track and Trace UI built to consume [Supply Chain tracker API](https://github.com/daisyndungu/supply-chain-tracker-api/tree/dev)
+Supply Chain Track and Trace UI built to consume [Supply Chain tracker API in this Repo](https://github.com/daisyndungu/supply-chain-tracker-api/tree/dev)

 The building blocks are:
   * React